bangle-io/nalanda/CONTRIBUTING.md

 1. ensure you are in `dev` branch and upto date with dev (`git pull origin dev`).

-1. Run `pnpm -r --filter scripts set-version x.y.z` to bump the version.
+1. Run `pnpm -r --filter misc set-version x.y.z` to bump the version.

 1. Go to github and create a new release with the tag that was created in the previous step.